jdreaver/rules_terraform/README.md

   - Try making `terraform init` faster.
 I think downloading providers is the slowest part.
 Maybe we can symlink providers directly?
 (It looks like we actually are already just symlinking providers, FWIW)
-- Use amd64 for Terraform versions that don't have arm64
 - Ensure we don't download terraform binaries we don't actually need
 - Simulate sharing values/config between Terraform and a separate dummy CLI tool (YAML files?) like at work to iron it out